Marconi-Lab/dsa_2024/README.md

 B. Image Object Detection with YOLOv8

 C. Image Instance Segementation with YOLOv8
+For the segmentation task, we will use an open source [xray dataset](https://universe.roboflow.com/bonefrac/seg-2-full/dataset/10) from roboflow.
+Steps
+1. Download the dataset as a zipped file in YOLOv8 format
+2. Unzip the file
+3. Log in to Roboflow and create a project
+4. Upload your unzipped file
+5. Save you dataset but apply pre-processing and augmentations of your choice from the list provided.
+6. You can export your dataset again or us the raw url of the dataset.

 <img src="https://github.com/Marconi-Lab/dsa_2024/assets/54037190/5218314b-a836-499c-b5a9-1b38bd9b75a4" alt="dsalogo" width="200"/>
 <img src="https://github.com/Marconi-Lab/dsa_2024/assets/54037190/5cfd6bdc-c1e3-437f-ac65-76e76f38a8bb" alt="marconi_mak" width="200"/>